 There is another section to the park that is not included on the main routes.
 There is a road and trail that runs along the western cliffs of the park (labeled Cliff Views on the map below), offering very nice aerial views over the lakes and boardwalk trails.
 This also includes the Veliki Slap viewpoint for the postcard photo of Plitvice Lakes.

 This is a modified map from the Plitvice Lakes National Park website.
 Note that the map is rotated 90 degrees – north is on the right side of the map.
+You can ride the shuttle and the boat in both directions, this map is just portraying one particular route through the park (Program H).

 Seven Routes through the Park